nginx-architects/njs-examples/module17.rst

-This njs code retrieves a token from the "/auth" location and then passes the token to a second subrequest of the "/backend" location.
+Here we import an existing module that provides processing of x509 certificates.
+We retrieve the client certificate from the $ssl_client_raw_cert NGINX variable and use the x509.parse_pem_cert() method to parse the raw cert into a data structure we can work with.
+To locate the subjectAltName field, we use x509.get_oid_value() to look it up by oid.

 .. code-block:: js